 More legal hassles landed on Eliot Spitzer’s doorstep.
 This time, the former “Sheriff of Wall Street” is being sued for online defamation by two former adversaries.
-William Gilman wants $60 million, and Edward McNenney is asking for $30 million.
-Both plaintiffs claim Spitzer, in an article published on Slate.com, disparaged their professional reputations.
+William Gilman wants $60 million, and Edward McNenney $30 million.
+Both plaintiffs claim that Spitzer, in an article published on Slate.com, disparaged their professional reputations.

-How The Eliot Spitzer Defamation Lawsuit All Started
+How The Eliot Spitzer Investment Defamation Lawsuit Started

 The Spitzer Scandal Aftermath